Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/preparation/create.md

-# Create new microcad file
+# Create new µcad file

 Before we design any geometry, we use the `microcad` command line tool to create a new µcad project: